Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Detailed results of the fits

 \subsubsection{Results}

 \addsuppsubsubsection{Results}

-We take three approaches to the 6D $b\to s \ell \ell$ fit considered in this work.
-Firstly, we have performed a Bayesian analysis by sampling the posterior using the NUTS HMC sampler implemented in \texttt{numpyro}~\cite{phan2019composable, bingham2019pyro}.
-We have adopted flat, uninformative priors for all parameters, corresponding to uniform priors over the real line.
-We have used 100 chains initialized at the SM point using different random seeds, each consisting of 1000 warm-up iterations used to adapt the mass matrices and step sizes, followed by 2000 sampling iterations.
-Altogether we have thus obtained 200k samples of high quality based on standard diagnostics, such as the potential scale reduction statistic $\hat{R}$, the effective sample size $n_{\mathrm{eff}}$, and the absence of divergent transitions~\cite{1992StaSc...7..457G, 10.1214/20-BA1221, geyer2011mcmc}.
-Secondly, we have performed a frequentist analysis by computing all the 1D and 2D profiled likelihoods using the L-BFGS optimization algorithm implemented in \texttt{scipy}~\cite{2020SciPy-NMeth}.
-Finally, we have found the global maximum likelihood estimate and computed the exact Hessian matrix of the negative log likelihood in that point, which is available due to the differentiability of the likelihood.
-The latter can be understood as a Gaussian approximation of the likelihood, with the mean given by the maximum likelihood estimate, and the covariance given by the inverse of the Hessian matrix.
+We have considered three approaches to perform the 6D $b\to s \ell \ell$ fit: \begin{itemize} \item A Bayesian analysis: We have sampled the posterior using the NUTS HMC sampler implemented in \texttt{numpyro}~\cite{phan2019composable, bingham2019pyro}.
+To this end, we have adopted flat, uninformative priors for all parameters.
+We have used 100 chains initialized at the SM point with different random seeds, each consisting of 1000 warm-up iterations used to adapt the HMC parameters, followed by 2000 sampling iterations.
+Altogether we have thus obtained 200k samples of high quality based on standard diagnostics, such as the potential scale reduction statistic $\hat{R}$, the effective sample size $n_{\mathrm{eff}}$, and the absence of divergent transitions~\cite{1992StaSc...7..457G, 10.1214/20-BA1221, geyer2011mcmc}. \item A frequentist analysis: We have determined 1D and 2D profile likelihoods using the L-BFGS optimization algorithm implemented in \texttt{scipy}~\cite{2020SciPy-NMeth}. \item A Gaussian approximation of the likelihood with the mean given by the maximum likelihood estimate (MLE), and the covariance matrix given by the inverse of the Hessian matrix at the MLE.
+The MLE has been obtained using L-BFGS and the Hessian matrix is directly available due to the differentiability of the likelihood. \end{itemize}

-The summary of 1D marginal and profile constraints is given in Tab.~\ref{tab:bsll_constraints}, while the maximum likelihood estimate and the correlation matrix obtained from the local Gaussian approximation is given in Tab.~\ref{tab:wet_gaussian_summary}.
-We obtain excellent agreement between the different methods for all the muonic Wilson coefficients, for which the amount of data available implies a close-to-Gaussian global likelihood.
-For the electron Wilson coefficients less data is available, and we observe a larger discrepancy between the results of the different approaches.
+The summary of 1D marginalized and profiled constraints is given in Tab.~\ref{tab:bsll_constraints}, while the local Gaussian approximation in terms of MLE, standard deviations, and correlation matrix is given in Tab.~\ref{tab:wet_gaussian_summary}.
+These data, together with the full samples, are available at~\cite{dataset}.
+We find excellent agreement between the different methods for all the muonic Wilson coefficients, for which the amount of data available implies a close-to-Gaussian global likelihood.
+For the electron Wilson coefficients less data is available, and we observe a larger discrepancy between the Gaussian approximation and the two other approaches.